aardappel/lobster/docs/source/implementation.md

 As you can see, even the help text is included in the declaration, so everything related to the function is in one location.

-Important is dealing with reference counting, all of your string/vector/coroutine arguments will have the proper reference count before your function is called, and if you're not returning/reusing this value, you need to decrement them when you're done with them (look for functions that use these types as an example).
-If you fail to do this, the person writing Lobster code in your dialect will get memory leaks he can't fix.
+Important is dealing with memory management: by default, you *borrow* all arguments, meaning you're not supposed to keep a pointer to them after the function ends.
+If you return a value that was allocated (see e.g. `VM::NewString`) then the caller will own this value.
+This is typically what you want.
+If for whatever reason you want to hold on to a value, have a look at functions that do so, like `push`.

-In designing your extension library, if you intend to add a lot of functions, it is a good idea to choose a small prefix (similar to `gl_` for all the graphics functionality) to all your functions.
-Lobster does not have a namespace facility currently, so the burden on making sure there are no name clashes is on the programmer integrating new libraries (you will get an assert if 2 names ever clash).
+In designing your extension library, if you intend to add a lot of functions, it is a good idea to choose a namespace (similar to `gl_` for all the graphics functionality) to all your functions.
+Lobster uses `_` for namespacing also in the language.
+The burden on making sure there are no name clashes is on the programmer integrating new libraries (you will get an assert if 2 names ever clash).